Programs

 Method

-Our programs usually follow the same simple rhythm.
+Most programs follow a simple rhythm.

 01